alex6H/ArcGIS_Toolbox/README.md

 # ArcGIS Toolbox - Extra tools.tbx

-Welcome to the Tools Box repository
+Welcome to the Tools Box repository, a collection of **custom ArcGIS Pro geoprocessing tools** to make some repetitive actions easier.

-This collection of tools in [**_Extra_tools.atbx_**](https://github.com/alex6H/ArcGIS_Toolbox/blob/main/Extra%20tools.atbx) is designed to simplify and streamline various data management tasks.
+All tools are packaged as an `.atbx` (ArcGIS Pro toolbox) in [**_Extra_tools.atbx_**](https://github.com/alex6H/ArcGIS_Toolbox/blob/main/Extra%20tools.atbx) and leverage Python functionality to streamline data management and automate workflows in both ArcGIS Pro and ArcGIS Online/Portal.

+## Content
 - [1.
 Data management](#1-data-management)
 	- [Import All Project's Shapefiles In The GDB](#import-all-projects-shapefiles-in-the-gdb)
 	- [Reproject GDB](#reproject-gdb)